frederic-perez/AmE-dictionary/data/idioms.md

 __set (something) out__
 __set about (doing something)__ To undertake a task; to begin doing something. _After the meeting, I’ll set about writing a draft of the report._
 __set down<sup>1</sup>__ To seat, to cause to sit.
+__set eyes on (someone or something)__ :two::hammer:
 __set in stone__ :two: No longer changeable. _The agreement is not yet set in stone._ _Our mindset is never set in stone, but constantly in flux._
 __set the ball rolling__ (start the ball rolling) To set something, often a process, in motion; to act to cause something to begin. _I think it will be easier to become comfortable driving now that I’ve set the ball rolling with driving lessons._ _I’ll set the ball rolling with the icing while you mix the cake batter._
 __set the bar__
 __set the pace__
+__set the record straight__ To make the true facts of something clear, especially when they have been previously mistaken, misunderstood, or misrepresented. _There have been a lot of crazy rumors flying around for the last few days, so I’d like to set the record straight once and for all._
 __set the stage for something__ To make something likely to happen. _Family problems in childhood set the stage for unsuccessful relationships in adult life._
 __set the table__
 __seventh heaven__ :two::astonished: A state of bliss or extreme happiness. _A spa treatment in a luxury hotel with no kids—this is seventh heaven!_